heavywater/sensu-lxc-demo/README.md

 First off:

-`bundle install && bundle exec librarian-chef`
+`bundle install && bundle exec librarian-chef install`

 You will also need the latest version of vagrant and the vagrant-librarian-chef plugin.
 It can be installed with: